BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/views/composite-sink.md

 }
 ```

-With this query, a batch query for both Alice and Bob will now yield
+With this query, a batch query for both Alice and Bob will now yield:

 ```
 <http://people.com/Alice/alias> <http://schema.org/name> <Alice>